A to Z List

 The program that users install on their device to use programs on umApps.

-A term commonly used for the small remotes used to gain feedback (in the form of surveys, small quizzes, attendance polling, etc) from students in lecture courses.
+A term commonly used for the small remotes used to gain feedback (attendance, quizzes, etc) from students in lecture courses.

 Remote type devices which students can use to respond to questions presented during a class session.